How to Copy an Oracle Table Between Two Databases: Step-by-Step Guide

 Configure Oracle inside Docker

-As pointed in the first snipped we can use 'host.docker.internal:PORT/SERVICE_NAME’ or service name from tnsnames.ora that is used by our oracle docker instance.
-If you have mapped VOLUME for oracle files on your local machine you can easily edit this file and all changes will be persisted between docker restarts.
+As pointed out in the first snippet, we can use 'host.docker.internal:PORT/SERVICE_NAME’ or the service name from the tnsnames.ora file used by our Oracle Docker instance.
+Furthermore, if you have mapped a volume for Oracle files on your local machine, you can easily edit this file, and all changes will be persisted between Docker restarts.

 This is how I’m starting my oracle docker container: